 Certificate Revocation List: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.

 Certification Authority: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
-The term applies equally to both Roots CAs and Subordinate CAs.

 Certification Practice Statement: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.